vishmallik/osmdroid/README.md

 mapView.overlayManager.add(wmsOverlay)

 //Opacity control
-wmsOverlay.setTileOpacity(1.0f) //0 from tranparent and 1 for opaque
+wmsOverlay.setTileOpacity(1.0f) //0 for tranparent and 1 for opaque
 ```